Commerzbank sees opportunity as Swiss exit German wealth management

-FRANKFURT (Reuters) - Commerzbank (CBKG.DE) expects other lenders to follow Credit Suisse’s CSGN.VX move to sell its private bank in Germany, creating opportunities for Commerzbank to expand its wealth management business, a divisional chief said.
+FRANKFURT, Jan 4 (Reuters) - Commerzbank expects other lenders to follow Credit Suisse’s move to sell its private bank in Germany, creating opportunities for Commerzbank to expand its wealth management business, a divisional chief said.

 “This (wealth management) market will change a lot over the next two, three years.
 Other Swiss banks are exiting the German market.
 That’s where I see our chance,” Gustav Holtkemper, head of Commerzbank’s wealth management business, told Euro am Sonntag in an interview published online on Saturday.